artsmia/artstories.md/art/coaci-inkstand.md

 ## Goddess of the Arts

 The inkwell is full of references to the goddess Minerva, the ancient Roman name for Athena.
 She was associated with handicrafts and the arts, as well as classical learning and wisdom.
 Here, the lion holds a serpent—a common symbol of Minerva—in its jaws.

+## Hidden Illusions

+Perhaps the most exciting secret is a compartment etched with tromp l’oeil (French for an optical illusion that “fools the eye”).
+The imagery includes Coaci’s calling card with a picture of the ruined Temple of Venus (actually a bath) in Baia, Italy; Salvator Rosa’s drawing of an old warrior; a roscone (a stylized rosette commonly found on antique temples); and a musical score that may have been composed by Coaci himself.

 ---